 The key things to look for first are the coin's design and the date.
-Designs that are no longer produced, such as the Mercury dime (above), are rather collectible.
+Designs from series that are no longer produced, such as the Barber dime and Mercury dime (above), are rather collectible.
 So if the image on a dime looks unfamiliar, that's an obvious sign it will be more valuable.

 Checking the date is also an easy test.
 All dimes minted in 1964 or earlier are 90% pure silver.
+This includes silver Roosevelt dimes from 1946 to 1964.
 That's a great starting point.

 Generally speaking, the older the date, the higher the value.
 There are many exceptions, however.
-The exceptions to this rule usually depend upon low mintage totals for a given year-date.
+The exceptions to this rule usually depend upon scarce mintage totals for a given year-date.